Finding the LCM of 36 and 45: A complete walkthrough

 Conclusion:

 Finding the least common multiple is a valuable skill in mathematics with wide-ranging applications.
-This guide has demonstrated three different methods for calculating the LCM, each with its own strengths and weaknesses.
-The prime factorization method offers the most efficient and general approach, especially for larger numbers.
-While the listing multiples method is intuitive for smaller numbers, the GCD method provides an alternative approach leveraging the relationship between LCM and GCD.
+Practically speaking, this guide has demonstrated three different methods for calculating the LCM, each with its own strengths and weaknesses.
+On top of that, the prime factorization method offers the most efficient and general approach, especially for larger numbers.
+Consider this: while the listing multiples method is intuitive for smaller numbers, the GCD method provides an alternative approach leveraging the relationship between LCM and GCD.
 By understanding these methods, you’re now equipped to tackle LCM problems with confidence and apply this fundamental concept to various mathematical and real-world scenarios.
 Remember to choose the method that best suits the numbers you are working with, prioritizing efficiency and understanding.
 Mastering LCM is a significant step toward a stronger mathematical foundation.